matthiasn/gatsby-blog/src/blog/2019-03-12-meins-intro-2.md

 ---
 layout: post
 title: "Building an intelligent journal in Clojure, Part 2"
-date: "2019-03-06"
+date: "2019-03-12"
-draft: true
+draft: false
 comments: true
 categories:
 keywords: "meins, systems-toolbox, inspect, clojure"
 description: "meins - a technical introduction, part 2: the codebase"
 ---

 After looking inside the packaged version, you may want to fire up a development instance of **meins**.
-For that, you must have the following installed and running:
+For that, you need to have the following installed and running:

 * [Leiningen](https://leiningen.org/)
 * [Node v10+](https://nodejs.org/)